Flora and fauna of Cornwall: Tamar Valley AONB

-The Tamar Otter and Wildlife Centre, North Petherwin ( now permanently closed)
+The Tamar Otter and Wildlife Centre, North Petherwin (now permanently closed)

 The Tamar Otter and Wildlife Centre has European and Asian short-clawed otters and a medium-sized duck pond, a nature trail including snowy and barn owls and other birds along it.
 It has a fish pond, a restaurant area and a gift shop.
 The nature trail is full of wildlife such as fallow and muntjac deer, peacocks and the not quite so English wallabies.
-As well as this the nature trail has a waterfall falling down from the top of an old quarry and every few years different segments of the woodlands are coppiced.
+As well as this, the nature trail has a waterfall falling down from the top of an old quarry and every few years different segments of the woodlands are coppiced.
 Some of the wood from this scheme is piled up in random areas of the woodlands as it makes a perfect home for badgers, hedgehogs and many creepy crawlies.

 The Lizard Peninsula

 Several nature sites exist on the Lizard Peninsula; Predannack nature reserve, Mullion Island, Goonhilly Downs and the National Seal sanctuary at Gweek.
 It is also home to one of England's rarest breeding birds – the red-billed chough.
 This species of crow, distinctive due to its red beak and legs, as well as the haunting "chee-aw" call, began breeding on Lizard in 2002.
 This followed a concerted effort by the Cornish Chough Project in conjunction with DEFRA and the RSPB.

 The Lizard contains some of the most specialised flora of any area in Britain, including many Red Data Book plant species.
-Of particular note is the Cornish heath, Erica vagans, that occurs in abundance here, but which is found nowhere else in Britain.
-It is also one of the few places where the rare formicine ant, (the narrow-headed ant), can be found.
+Of particular note is the Cornish heath, Erica vagans, that occurs in abundance here, but is found nowhere else in Britain.
+It is also one of the few places where the rare formicine ant (the narrow-headed ant) can be found.

 The Lizard district has a local organisation, the Lizard Field Club, whose members have studied the natural history of the area since 1953.

 South coast

 At Polruan the gorse covered south facing cliffs between Polruan and Polperro provide habitats for the goldfinch, yellowhammer and stonechat in particular.
 Reptile species include the slowworm and the adder.
 The latter is particularly numerous.

 Marine life includes the basking shark which have been known to enter the harbour.
 In 1972 a particularly large example was seen at the end of Polruan Quay; it was longer than the width of the quay.
-Other fish that may be found in local waters including the estuary include: bass, wrasse (4 varieties), seahorse, pipe fish, pollock, coalfish, flounder, plaice, conger eel, European eel, dragonet, red gurnard, grey gurnard, blenny (shanney), bullhead, burbot, butterfish, sand-eel, salmon, sea trout, garfish, mackerel, angler fish (incorrectly named in restaurants "monk fish"), dab, whitebait, scad (horse mackerel), shad, herring, turbot, pouting, poor cod and rockling.
+Other fish that may be found in local waters including the estuary include: bass, wrasse (four varieties), seahorse, pipe fish, pollock, coalfish, flounder, plaice, conger eel, European eel, dragonet, red gurnard, grey gurnard, blenny (shanney), bullhead, burbot, butterfish, sand-eel, salmon, sea trout, garfish, mackerel, angler fish (incorrectly named in restaurants "monk fish"), dab, whitebait, scad (horse mackerel), shad, herring, turbot, pouting, poor cod and rockling.